AutoBodyShopNear.com vs RepairPal: Which Is Better for Finding a Body Shop?

 Certification economics matter too.
 RepairPal's paid certification can create stronger process standards, but it may also narrow who appears in that certified set.
 A non-certified shop may still be excellent.
 A certified shop may still require quote and communication checks.

-The safest approach is to treat platform signals as a starting point, not a final answer.
+The safest approach: treat platform signals as a starting point, not a final answer.

 RepairPal vs AutoBodyShopNear: Who Should Use Which